Integrated Business Planning at Puma

 That was critical because the misalignment across different functions and parts of the process was a nightmare!
 There were too many systems and tools around, and too many Excel spreadsheets which our colleagues had to explain to each other.
 Everyone was working on their own data and their own decision-making process.

 On the contrary, with the new solution the business was searching for, PUMA wanted to implement a fully integrated approach to planning.
-After an extensive assessment of the market, PUMA chose Board, the unified decision-making platform.
-The software showed a striking level of technological flexibility, while its implementation partners, SDG Consulting AG, showed an impressive level of professional expertise.
+After an extensive assessment of the market, PUMA chose Board, the Intelligent Planning Platform.
+The software showed a striking level of technological flexibility, while its implementation partners, celver AG, showed an impressive level of professional expertise.
 In a proof of concept, the solution already turned heads with its rapid application development and an unrivaled level of detail and precision.
 Stefano explains the decision:

 We selected Board because in my opinion, together with its flexibility, it gives us a new approach.
 We were able to use a lot of the prototype application to define what would work for the business; that for me was definitely an advantage.
 For us, this challenging journey wasn’t a mere project.
 Rather, it was a program, a new path towards an end-to-end budgeting, planning, and forecasting process.
 A transformative journey in which Board has supported us in a lot of different steps.
 Board has enabled our group to realize the people-process-system approach by creating and monitoring KPI analytics and tracking all the business measures we need to work better together and be aligned to the company strategy throughout the entire organization.
 If we hadn’t chosen Board, we would have implemented either a 'best of breed' array of solutions from different vendors or different technologies from the same vendor; in both cases we would not have achieved the effective integration we were searching for.

 As Stefano highlights, the integration brought by Board is not limited to the integration of planning processes.
-Within the same all-in-one Business Intelligence, Planning, and Predictive Analytics environment, Board seamlessly combines data control and management, enabling the execution of reporting, analytics, and simulation on the same sets of data and with the highest level of flexibility.
+Within the same user-friendly environment, Board seamlessly combines data control and management, enabling the execution of reporting, analysis, and simulation on the same sets of data and with the highest level of flexibility.